 Thinking and planning ahead

-Tip: Talking about these things can sometimes be emotional or tiring, so don’t feel that you have to do it all at once.
+Talking about these things can sometimes be stressful or tiring.
+Don’t feel that you have to do it all at once.
 Advance care planning is an ongoing activity that sometimes takes time.

-Talk to your family and friends, nurse, doctor, hospice, hospital and health and social care teams.
+Talk to your family and friends, your favourite nurse, a doctor, or your hospice, and health care teams.
 Give yourself time to have these conversations with those close to you.
 The things that are important to you are more likely to happen if you share your ideas and thoughts.

-It can be difficult to know where to start, so we have given you some ideas you may want to consider.
+It can be difficult to know where to start, so we have given you some ideas.

 Questions that you might want to discuss with your family, carers and health care professionals could include: